 In Criminal Practice, students are taught the practical aspects of criminal law and are graded based not only on a final examination, but also on courtroom observations and exercises in which they meet with a client or officer, argue and present evidence at a detention hearing, draft and argue a motion, and negotiate a plea agreement.
 They perform each of these functions in connection with a single case that follows the trajectory of the course.

-The Law School offers several clinical programs for which credit may be earned.
-Criminal clinical experience may be gained in externship programs offered in the office of the McLennan County District Attorney and the office of the Assistant U.S. Attorney for the Western District of Texas in Waco.
+The Law School offers several externship opportunities for which credit may be earned.
+Prosecutorial experience may be gained in externship programs offered in the office of the McLennan County District Attorney and the office of the Assistant U.S. Attorney for the Western District of Texas in Waco.
 Federal Judicial externships are available in the U.S. District Court for the Western District of Texas (Waco Division) and the U.S. Bankruptcy Court for the Western District of Texas (Austin and Waco Divisions).
 Other externship programs, such as those with Lone Star Legal Aid, offer students the opportunity to assist with matters under the supervision of a staff attorney.
 Several state appellate and trial courts offer judicial externships, and students may also participate in the Supreme Court of Texas and Court of Criminal Appeals externships.

 The Family Law Advocacy & Procedure course provides students with an extensive examination of the procedural and more practical aspects of a family law practice, with particular emphasis on current trends and developing issues.